The Federal Student Loan Forgiveness Guide

 $0 Monthly Payment on the Income-Driven Repayment Plans

-In this next image; you can see the consumer has $181,901.00 in student loan debt.
-Their family size is “4“.
+In this next image, you can see the consumer has $181,901.00 in student loan debt.
+Their family size is four in total.
 (2 kids & 2 additional dependents) and their annual gross income is $15,000.
 This client qualifies for a $0 monthly payment.

-In this example; I would choose either the Pay As You Earn or the IBR for New Borrowers because both of these options offer loan forgiveness after 240 payments and a $0 payment.
+In this example, I would choose either the Pay As You Earn or the IBR for New Borrowers because both of these options offer loan forgiveness after 240 payments and a monthly payment of zero dollars.

 What Is My Income Based On?